saieswar1607/Ex.-No.8-CONFIGURING-ANALOG-PORT-TO-INTEFACE-AN-ANALOG-SENSOR-AND-READ-THE-VALUES-USING-SERIAL-PORT/README.md

-Let the plates have dimensions  w  = 12 mm; l  = 35 mm, then the area S  = 12*35 = 420 mm², and the distance between them d  = 3 mm, then the calculated electrical capacitance C =  1 pF .
+Let the plates have dimensions  w  = 12 mm; l  = 35 mm, then the area S  = 12*35 = 420 mm², and the distance between them d  = 3 mm, then the calculated electrical capacitance C =  1 pF.

 Capacitance calculation (dielectric: air)
-The geometric dimensions (area) S , as well as the distance between the plates d , do not change.
-To change the capacitance, it remains to change the substance between the plates, as long as it is air ε = 1 .
-What do you think? relative dielectric constant  of water ?
-Sources show ε = 81 .
+The geometric dimensions (area) S, as well as the distance between the plates d, do not change.
+To change the capacitance, it remains to change the substance between the plates, as long as it is air ε = 1.
+What do you think? the relative dielectric constant  of water?
+Sources show ε = 81.

 Capacitance calculation (dielectric: water)
-Full immersion in water will increase the capacity by 81 times !
-The calculated capacitance C will no longer be 1 pF, but  100 pF .
+Full immersion in water will increase the capacity by 81 times!
+The calculated capacitance C will no longer be 1 pF, but  100 pF.